iKarTehFox/web-clock-docs/docs/importexport.md

 ![A screenshot of the built-in presets buttons.](/assets/images/docs-Features/importexport/presets.png)

+You can also type the number next to the respective preset name to import it.
+For instance, you can press the number "<kbd>1</kbd>" on any screen to import the "AMOLED theme" preset.

 {: .note }
 As they are not automatically preloaded, you may need an internet connection to apply a preset if you are not serving the site locally and the presets are not already cached.

 ### Export settings
-You can export your currently selected settings to a JSON file by clicking the "Export" button, or by copying the raw JSON data to your clipboard.
+You can export your currently selected settings to a JSON file by clicking the "Export" button, by copying the raw JSON data to your clipboard, or by generating a QR code.

 ![A screenshot of the exporting buttons.](/assets/images/docs-Features/importexport/export.png)